nicholas-yjtang/interview/programming/debug/README.md

 # Problem
-You were given a cpp file that is supposed to display the numbers in increasing order, but it is not working.
+You were given a cpp file that is supposed to display the numbers in increasing order, but it is not working (see original.cpp)

 ```cpp
     // retrieve and display "0,1,2,3,4,5,6,7,8,9,10"